gabriel-piangers/2048-web/README.md

 This simple project helped me pratice my web development skills, as well as some basic programming logic in JavaScript.

 I learned a about react states, components, useEffects and detecting keyboard inputs.
-Also practiced handling multidemsional arrays and using the Set built-in data structure in JavaScript.
+Practiced handling multidemsional arrays and using the Set built-in data structure in JavaScript.
+Also learned about CSS basic animations and transitions.